Walther/demotools/README.md

-# introtool.js
+# demotool

-`introtool.js` is a minimalistic tool for making WebGL intros.
+`demotool` is a minimalistic tool for making WebGL intros.
 It aims to have as little javascript as possible, while providing you with a WebGL context to draw your shaders on.
 It also provides a minimal tracker for creating music.

 ## Usage